chris-bc/esp32-gravity/README.md

-The only reason any of the functionality described above even exists is to provide the context needed to run the features described in this section (and those coming soon!) - So with all the above information out of the way let's get onto it.
+The only reason any of the functionality described above even exists is to provide the context needed to run the features described in this section (and those coming soon!) - So with all the above information out of the way let's get into it.

 #### BEACON SPAM